azsumas/HorrorShooter/GameDesignDocument.md

 ### Extent of the Project.
 - Time scale of the project.
   - The economic cost is € 0.
   - The time to do it is between 7 to 8 months.
 - Size of the team.
- - Base equipment.
   - Héctor Bonada Moreno.
     - Game Design.
     - Character Modeling.
    - Coding.
  - Laura Cruz Heredia.
    - Concept Art.
    - 3D Texturing.
    - Coding.
    - Sound Effects.
  - Albert Rodriguez Espada.
    - 3D Rigging and 3D Animation.
    - Coding.
  - Ivan González Escario.